Logmanager documentation

 Setting the DNS servers is necessary for example to get additional info from your messages.

-Proceed with the setting using chapter DNS.
+Proceed with the setting up using the chapter DNS.

 Configuring the NTP

-Set the NTP using the chapter NTP.
+Set up the NTP using the chapter NTP.

 Configuring the SMTP